MarkArtemyev/MarkArtemyev/README.md

 - 👋 Hi, I’m Mark
 - 👀 I’m interested in web development, training and practice in this direction.
-- 🌱 I’m currently learning JS, React, PHP.
+- 🌱 I’m currently learning JS, React.